ROCm/Tensile/docs/src/conceptual/solution-selection-catalogs.rst

 This file, contains a
 reference to each of it's "child" catalogs, but doesn't have much details about the exact solutions.
-These settings are instead held in the "child" catalogs, whic use the naming convention
+These settings are instead held in the "child" catalogs, which use the naming convention

 .. centered:: TensileLibrary_Type_<precision>_<problem type>_<gfx>.yaml